bytedance/dplm/README.md

 	--saveto ${output_dir}

 # Evaluation
-bash anylasis/plddt_compute.sh ${output_dir} # pLDDT is obtained by ESMFold
+bash anylasis/plddt_compute.sh ${output_dir} # compute pLDDT using ESMFold
 ```

-We also provide evaluation scripts in the  `anylasis` folder.
+We also provide evaluation scripts in the  `analysis` folder.
 Users can use the `analysis/uncond_analysis.ipynb` to obtain average pLDDT score of each length and draw the line chart of the pLDDT score.

 ## Sequence-conditioned generation: motif scaffolding